tainvecs/MachineLearning-2017/hw1/README.md

 ## Overview
 Before deep learning models, we may start from the linear regression model.
-A linear Regression model can be viewed as a shallow neural network model with single hidden layer.
+A linear Regression model can be viewed as a single neuron with linear activation function.
 In the first homework of ml-2017, we are asked to implement a linear regression model and solve a regression problem.

 ## Dataset